ARTbio/GalaxyKickStart/README.md

   * your Operational System user must be in sudo group to do this (do not execute as root or with sudo).
   * your Operational System must have at least 4GB of RAM.
   * your Operational System must have Ansible >= 1.8 (www.ansible.com).
-  * your Operational System must have ssh client and server running on port 22.
+  * your Operational System must have ssh client and server running on port 22, and git client.

 # Ansible ARTiMED Galaxy instance
 To deploy just execute: